 As you mentioned, many of the roles we recruit for in this industry are very technical, but how important are 'soft skills'?

 Let’s face it, it is often the soft skills that determines whether-or-not you get the job.
 Usually, technical competence can be determined very quickly through the interview process.
 However, emotional intelligence is much harder to determine in just a couple of interviews.
 For more senior levels jobs, where emotional intelligence is perhaps more of a necessity, then personality testing can be performed.

 Additionally, soft skills are usually what sets apart one employee from his or her peers at promotion and raise time.
 Both individuals and companies should realize that soft skills are extremely important in helping one perform their job.
 How you communicate with and react to others is a critical skill.
 Employees, as well as companies, should focus on improving soft skills, especially “self-awareness.”
 Know yourself, then you will have a better idea of how others perceive you.
 Work on your weaknesses and don’t be complacent about it.

 The pace of innovation is remarkable right now!
-With this in mind, what are you most excited about when it comes to renewables and reusable energy?Posted over 2 years ago
+With this in mind, what are you most excited about when it comes to renewables and reusable energy?Posted almost 3 years ago